martinbiel/StochasticPrograms.jl/docs/src/manual/quickstart.md

 ## Stochastic program definition

 We are now ready to create a stochastic program based on the introduced scenario type.
+Optionally, we can also supply a capable MathProgBase solver that can be used internally when necessary.
 Consider:
 ```@example simple
+using GLPKMathProgInterface

-sp = StochasticProgram([ξ₁, ξ₂])
+sp = StochasticProgram([ξ₁, ξ₂], solver = GLPKSolverLP())
 ```
 The above command creates a stochastic program and preloads the two defined scenarios.
+The provided solver will be used internally when necessary.
+For clarity, we will still explicitly supply a solver when it is required.
 Now, we provide model recipes for the first and second stage of the example problem.
 The first stage is straightforward, and is defined using JuMP syntax inside a `@first_stage` block:
 ```@example simple
 @first_stage sp = begin
     @variable(model, x₁ >= 40)